go-labx/docs/docs/examples/contextual-data.md

 # Contextual data

-The lightning package provides a Contextual data that is used to **store data that can be accessed by all the middleware functions and the route handlers**.
-The `SetData` method is used to set data in the context, and the `GetData` method is used to retrieve data from the context.
+The `Lightning` framework provides a powerful feature called **`Contextual Data`** that allows developers to store and retrieve data within the context of a request.
+This feature is particularly useful for storing session data, user information, and other request-specific data.

 ```go
 package main